WiceDe/snazzy-sdk/README.md

 ### snazzySDK.setWebhookUrl()

-If you want to use actions you need to create a webhook and set the WebhookUrl to send an match data.
+You need to set a webhook to send an match data.
 The url can also set when creating the sdk instance.
+If changed later the newest webhookUrl will be used for sending.

 ```
-sdk.setWebhookUrl(id)
+sdk.setWebhookUrl(url)
 ```

 ### snazzySDK.setId()